Friggitello: Cultivation

-Like many other cultivars of Capsicum annuum, the friggitello requires a warm climate with a lot of sunlight and is not tolerant of frost.
+Like many other cultivars of Capsicum annuum, friggitello requires a warm climate with a lot of sunlight and is not tolerant of frost.
 The seeds take 10 to 14 days to germinate, after which the plant will reach maturity in 70 to 80 days.
 It appreciates slightly rich and well-drained soils, but overfertilized soil will result in fewer fruits.
 The plant has the potential to grow plenty of fruits, so it requires staking if it is to be prevented from falling over due to the weight of the fruits.
 The fruits should be harvested when they are 5–7.5 cm long.
 Mature fruits will eventually turn red, but it is best to pick them while they are still green.

 Culinary use

-Even though it is often pickled, the friggitello has a complex flavor which is appreciated most when it is eaten fresh.
-It lends itself very well to sautéing, stuffing and popping.
+Although it is often pickled, friggitello has a complex flavor which is appreciated most when it is eaten fresh.
+It lends itself very well to sautéing, stuffing, and popping.
 It combines nicely with fruits and is a suitable ingredient to use in salads and compotes or on sandwiches.

 They are also often served with kebab, such as İskender kebap.
 Pickled friggitelli can vary in color from bright yellow to bright yellow-green.
-Sometimes coloring is added.
-If pickled, friggitelli are sometimes briefly rinsed in cold water before serving to reduce the effects of the pickling brine on the taste.
+They are sometimes briefly rinsed in cold water before serving to reduce the effects of the pickling brine on the taste.